Jessica Alba & Gwyneth Paltrow Want To Talk Business

 Advertisement

-Last month, Refinery29 sat down with Alba and Paltrow at the Crosby Street Hotel in Manhattan’s SoHo neighborhood to talk about running businesses, mentoring young women, and dealing with sexism in the workplace.
+Last month, Refinery29 sat down with Alba and Paltrow at the Crosby Street Hotel in Manhattan’s SoHo neighbourhood to talk about running businesses, mentoring young women, and dealing with sexism in the workplace.

 What were some of the challenges of transitioning from successful film careers to running your own businesses?